Standard-Gist

 Neurosurgery is performed by a highly specialised doctor, known as a neurosurgeon.

 To remove your tumour, your neurosurgeon needs to make a large-ish hole in your skull, so they can see into your brain.
-This operation is called a
+This operation is called a craniotomy.
+It is the most common type of surgery for brain tumours.

-craniotomy is usually performed when you are asleep under general
+A craniotomy is usually performed when you are asleep under general anaesthetic, but it can be performed when you are awake.

-craniotomy may be performed if the tumour is close to areas of the brain that control important functions.
+An awake craniotomy may be performed if the tumour is close to areas of the brain that control important functions.
 Waking you part way through the operation allows the neurosurgeon to check where these functions are in your brain by asking you to perform certain tasks during the operation, such as reading out loud.
 This enables them to avoid damage to these areas.

 This can sound rather scary, but if it is thought to be the best option for you, your healthcare team will discuss it with you, explaining what is done to prevent you feeling any pain and to help you mentally prepare for it.